aluknot/AMXMODX/plugins/realistic_defuse/README.md

 ## Features:

-- You can block defusing without defuse kit (controled by cvar).
+>-You can block defusing without defuse kit (controled by cvar).
-- You can set that defuse kit can be used only for some times (controled by cvar).
+>-You can set that defuse kit can be used only for some times (controled by cvar).
-- Players can buy a New Defuse that can be used all the time except if you die (controled by cvar)
+>-Players can buy a New Defuse that can be used all the time except if you die (controled by cvar)
-- Plugin Have Multilingual System.
+>-Plugin Have Multilingual System.
-- And more things.
+>-And more things.

 ## Commands: